putguigz/CityWeather/README.md

 - Linux
 - Cmake
 - make
+- qt5

 ***

 # Installation

 The project uses a Cmake for installation.
 All the needed libraries will be installed, and some of them are imported over the internet & GitHub, so it might take a little while.

+## Pre-requisite

+This README assume that you already installed or have qt installed on your computer.

+As Qt can weight several GigaOctets, when installed through official installer, I prefered to let the user choose to download it, and where from, and include it in my script or in a Cmake.

+I would suggest using a light version, such as the one available on your official pkg manager.

 ## CMake